logo for crafts-for-all-seasons.com

 7. Add a pretty ribbon and tie a bow around the basket to conceal the rubberband.
 Wasn’t that easy?

-Below right is another example of a pop bottle Easter basket my mother made.
+Below left is another example of a pop bottle Easter basket my mother made.